What is NJ Surcharge?

 New Jersey is one of the US states that does not suspend your driving license if you don’t pay the traffic ticket fee.
 So, if you don’t pay for your traffic tickets by the due date, the court would not suspend your driving privileges.

 It is a good idea to pay for traffic tickets.
 The fees for your NJ TRAFFIC tickets would increase after two years.

 Failure to pay your traffic tickets attracts an additional fee.
-If you don’t pay your fines on time, the State may put your driver’s license at risk in some States.
-You need to know the exact amount you need to pay, as this will vary depending upon the State you live in.
+If you do not pay your fines on time, the state may suspend your driver’s license in some states.
+You need to know the exact amount you need to pay, as this will vary depending on the state you live in.
 You must also get copies of the receipts.
 If you do this, your journey to pay the traffic tickets will be easier.

 Pay Traffic Tickets with Plea

-A plea is an admission or a confession that a person had committed an offense.
-However, a person can change his/her plea at any time before his/her trial.
+A plea is an admission or a confession that a person has committed an offense.
+However, a person can change his or her plea at any time before his or her trial.
 This option is only available for people who plead guilty to their traffic offenses.
-If you plead guilty to your New Jersey traffic tickets, you will typically pay less than if you plead not guilty and end up in the trial.
+If you plead guilty to your New Jersey traffic tickets, you will typically pay less than if you plead not guilty and end up in court.

 Pay Traffic Tickets by Mail